franckf-git/rtfm/programs_sysadmin.md

 SELECT * FROM table WHERE colonne1='valeur1' AND colonne2='valeur2';
 SELECT * FROM table WHERE colonne3 = NULL;
 SELECT * FROM table WHERE colonne3='valeur3' AND colonne4 IS NOT NULL ORDER BY colonne4 DESC;
+SELECT * FROM table WHERE id BETWEEN 1 and 10;
 SELECT * FROM table ORDER BY id LIMIT 6 OFFSET 0;
 SELECT * FROM table WHERE colonne1 LIKE '%val%';           -- insensible à la casse SELECT * FROM table WHERE colonne1 LIKE BINARY '%val%';    -- sensible à la casse